MicrosoftEdge/MicrosoftEdge-Documentation/extensions/troubleshooting/README.md

 ## Troubleshooting

-If you are trying to load unpacked extensions downloaded from [https://dev.windows.com](http://www.aka.ms/msedge-extensions) and are experiencing issues, the following troubleshoot topics may help:
+If you are trying to load unpacked extensions and are experiencing issues, the info below may help:

 ### 1. I see the error "We couldn't load this extension"

 This usually means that Microsoft Edge cannot access the extension folder you attempted to load.
-Try deleting the extension folder, running the .EXE again and then loading the extension folder that was created in your **Downloads** folder.

 Here is a summary of the possible errors you may encounter: